dennisss/dacha/pkg/container/index.md

 - `Node`: A single machine in a `Cluster` which has a fixed resource ceiling for running `Workers` locally.

 - `Zone`: An isolated collection of `Node`s.
-One should typically have one or more `Zone`s per data center or geographic region.
+One should typically have one `Zone`s per data center or geographic region.
 All machines in a zone are expected to be well connected in the network and each zone should be completely self sufficient in terms of workload management capabilities.

 - `Worker`: A set of `Container`s running in a shared resource envelope on a single `Node`.
 Usually this will only be running a single `Container`.

-- `Job`: A replicated set of `Worker`s with the same configuration.
+- `Job`: A replicated set of `Worker`s with the same configuration (typically the workers will run on different nodes for redundancy).

 - `Manager`: Special process which manages the state of the cluster.
     - There will be a single `Manager` `Job` per `Zone` with one leader `Worker` at a time which ensures that the cluster is in a healthy state.
     - This process also hosts the user facing API for performing CRUD operations on `Job`s.

 - `Metastore`: Strongly consistent and durable key-value store and lock service used to store the state of a `Zone`.
 There will be exactly one of these per `Zone`.
+Design documented [here](../datastore/src/meta/index.md).

 - `Blob`: A single usually large binary file identified by a hash.
 Blobs may also have a small amount of metadata such as a content type (e.g. tar or zip) to describe how they should be processed.